Endometriosis

 Laparotomy (open surgery)

-If you have severe endometriosis, keyhole surgery may not be suitable.
+Rarely, if you have severe endometriosis, keyhole surgery may not be suitable.
 You may need an operation called a laparotomy where a surgeon will make a larger cut in your tummy (abdomen), usually along your bikini line.
 Your gynaecologist will explain the procedure and why it may be best for you.

 Hysterectomy